shinji-takahashi/data-science-salary-analysis/README.md

 ### Salary Distribution

-* Salary distribution is **right-skewed**
+* The salary distribution is approximately bell-shaped but exhibits slight right skewness due to a small number of high-income observations.
-* A small number of high-income individuals significantly increase the average salary
+* Consequently, the mean is modestly higher than the median.

 ### Country-wise Distribution